 Equation (\ref{heff3}) implies that in the infinite-frequency limit ($V_0/\omega\to 0$), the population trapping occurs at the zeros of the Bessel function $J_{n_1}(\alpha)$ irrespective of the initial state.
-In the particular case of $n_1=0$, we have the dynamical stabilization.
+At the primary resonance ($n_1=0$), we have the dynamical stabilization.
 For non-zero, but small values of $V_0/\omega$, the dominant interaction dependence comes from the second and third terms in Eq.~(\ref{heff3}), which are linear in $V_0/\omega$.
-For $n_1=0$, the third term in Eq.~(\ref{heff3}) vanishes, which means that the DS occurs at $J_{0}=0$.
-To verify this, we look at the IPRs, $\Pi_2^{|gg\rangle}$ and $\Pi_2^{|ee\rangle}$ as a function of $\alpha$, see Figs.~\ref{fig:5}(d) and \ref{fig:5}(e) for $V_0=0.2 \Omega$ and $\Delta_0=0$ (green dashed lines).
-As expected, they both vanish when $J_0(\alpha)=0$, indicating the dynamical stabilization of $|gg\rangle$ and $|ee\rangle$.
+For $n_1=0$, the third term in Eq.~(\ref{heff3}) vanishes, which means that the DS occurs at $J_{0}(\alpha)=0$.
+To verify this, we analyze IPRs $\Pi_2^{|gg\rangle}$ and $\Pi_2^{|ee\rangle}$ as a function of $\alpha$, shown respectively in Figs.~\ref{fig:5}(d) and \ref{fig:5}(e) for $V_0=0.2 \Omega$ and $\Delta_0=0$ (green dashed lines).
+As expected, they both vanish when $J_0(\alpha)=0$, indicating the dynamical stabilization of both $|gg\rangle$ and $|ee\rangle$.

 When $n_1\neq 0$, and for $\alpha$ such that $J_{n_1}(\alpha)=0$, the third term in Eq.~(\ref{heff3}) also becomes vanishingly small and can be safely ignored.
 That means, for small values of $V_0/\omega$ with R1 being satisfied, the population trapping always occurs at the zeros of the Bessel function $J_{n_1}(\alpha)$.
 The corrections from the terms involving $\hat X$ in Eq.~(\ref{heff3}) may introduce a tiny shift in the value of $\alpha$ at which the DS occurs, especially for the case, $|I\rangle=|ee\rangle$.
-It can also be seen from Fig.~\ref{fig:5}(a) that the value of $\alpha$ for which the crossings in the Floquet spectrum occur is hardly affected by $V_0$.
+It can also be seen from Fig.~\ref{fig:5}(a) that the value of $\alpha$ for which the crossings in the Floquet spectrum occur hardly affected by small values of $V_0$.